MichielBontenbal/agent_lecture/README.md

 # agent_lecture
-A repo for the slides and code on AI agents for sensemakers
+A repo for the slides and code for a lecture on AI agents for sensemakers